 Gift giving at the office can be an awkward situation because there are so many things that can go wrong.
 You don't want to give something too personal, even if you're good friends with your coworker.
+And you don't want put your boss in an embarrassing or uncomfortable situation with an inappropriate gift.

 No matter how friendly you are with your coworkers, you need to choose your gift with care, especially if they'll be opening it in front of others.
 Whether you are giving someone a holiday gift, birthday present, or something for another special occasion, take some time and consider how your gift will be perceived by all who witness the unwrapping.